dreamfactorysoftware/df-hadoop/API_DOC.md

 **Query**:
 - Name: `as_list` <br>
   Data type: `boolean` <br>
   Description: Return only a list of the resource identifiers.
-  Output if true:
+Does not work with `as_access_list`, `zip` Output if true:
   ```json
   {